Jobs for May: Greenhouse, conservatory and houseplants

 Apply shade paint to the outside of the glass or use blinds on sunny days to prevent temperatures from soaring.

-Open doors and vent on greenhouses to increase ventilation on warm, sunny days.
+Open doors and vents on greenhouses to increase ventilation on warm, sunny days.

-Damp down the floor of the greenhouse regularly on hot days, to increase humidity levels.
+Damp down the floor of the greenhouse on hot days, to increase humidity levels.
 This benefits plant growth and also reduces the risk of pest problems such as glasshouse red spider mite.
+Use rainwater or grey water (such as washing up water) where possible.

-Don’t forget to give greenhouse plants more space as they put on new growth.
-This will help to prevent disease, and to contain early pest infestations.
+Don’t forget to give greenhouse plants more space as they grow.
+This will help to prevent disease and reduce spread of pests.

 Check plants at least every few days, to see if they need watering.
 Seedlings will need daily attention.
 Use rain, grey or recycled water wherever possible.